-If you want to create multiplayer game of any sort (MMO, matchmaker, rooms, and so on), and don’t want to use third party frameworks in Unity, and wait for Unity’s native networking, then go for Unreal.
+If you want to create multiplayer game of any sort (MMO, matchmaker, rooms, and so on), don’t want to use third party frameworks in Unity, and wait for Unity’s native networking, then go for Unreal.

 You Aren’t Scared Of Less Job Offers

-Unity is a cross-platform 2D & 3D engine suitable for games of literally any kind.
+Unity is a cross-platform 2D & 3D engine suitable for games of any kind.
 First version was made in 2005 by Unity Technologies and it was supposed to target Mac OS X.

 Best Unity Traits